Adjustable Visual Appearance for Generalizable Novel View Synthesis: Method

 \subsection{Adjusting Visual Appearance}

-To change the visual appearance of rendered views to match a target appearance, we propose to introduce a latent appearance variable $\mathbf{z_{c'}}$ as an additional input to the \textit{ray transformer}, with the goal of conditioning the rendering based on the target appearance.
-The full proposed architecture can be seen in Fig.~\ref{fig:Overview}.
+To change the visual appearance of rendered views to match a target appearance, we propose to introduce a latent appearance variable $\mathbf{z_{c'}}$ as an additional input to the \textit{ray transformer}, to condition the rendering on the target appearance.
+The proposed architecture can be seen in Fig.~\ref{fig:Overview}.

 The latent variable should correspond to a predefined appearance condition and the value for each condition is jointly optimized with the rest of the network.
-Since our goal is to change the visual appearance we include $\mathbf{z_{c'}}$ so that the geometry is kept unchanged.
-To ensure this it is used to update the value-tokens in the \textit{ray transformer} while keeping the attention values unchanged, i.e.,

-where $f_z$ is a single layer MLP that takes in the original value tokens $V$ and generates updated value tokens $V_{c'}$ that have been updated based on the latent appearance variable $\mathbf{z_{c'}}$.
+Since our goal is to change the visual appearance, we include $\mathbf{z_{c'}}$ so that the geometry is kept unchanged.
+To ensure this, it is used to update the value-tokens in the \textit{ray transformer} while keeping the attention values unchanged, i.e., $V_{c'} = f_z([V;\bf{z}_{c'}])$ where $f_z$ is a single layer MLP that takes in the original value tokens $V$ concatenated with the latent appearance variable $\mathbf{z_{c'}}$ and generates new value tokens $V_{c'}$.
+This enables computing a visual appearance change loss,